sidneyshafer/Phoneword/README.md

 # Phoneword

-A multi-platform .NET MAUI application on the .NET 8 Runtime platform using C# and XAML.
-Implements the .NET MAUI Essentials package to dial a phone on Android devices.
+A multi-platform .NET MAUI application on .NET 8 Runtime using C# and XAML that implements phone dial functionality on Android devices.

 ## User Interface